wassname/scrape_r_rational/data/cache2/i1tn4i.md

 > * The telekinesis tends to be overall weaker but more consistent than Passion Mage Telekinesis.
 A more relaxed focus/visualization of bending the spoon tends to result in smoother more controlled telekinesis.
 A more intense straining focus tends to result in stronger but cruder telekinesis.
 > * The illusions tends to be small, about spoon sized.
 They tend to work better when formed around small objects.
 Although some variants can also create them separately.
 They tend to be limited to arms length from the Mage.
 > * The minor material manipulation tends to be limited to smaller objects and includes cleaning, changing object shape, changing object color, and changes to object composition in minor ways (from one type of wood to another, from brass to bronze, from iron to steel).
+>
 > In general for any power the spoon can grant there is a particular method of interaction that increases the odds you get that power.
+>
 > So munchkin questions:
+>
 > If you are the Athaneum of Sound and Silence and you possess this entad, how do you focus on exploiting it?
 (I.e. what percentage of time do you allow for the 3 overall interaction methods, given that they are mutually exclusive in time usage?)
+>
 > Most economically valuable power in Aerb?
 (On Earth?)
+>
 > Which magic would work best for canon Juniper?
+>
 > Best overall way for Juniper's party to leverage this entad if they had it? (sell power granting, grant powers to allies, loan/lease to an Athenaeum, etc.)
+>
 > Best synergy available for more conventional multimages (i.e. with normal learning rates and not Juniper level learning rates).
+>
 > Which power would you go for in Aerb?
 On Earth?
->

->> **u/scruiser** [+5]  *CYOA**
+>> **u/scruiser** [+6]  *CYOA* (an hour later)
 >>
 >> And making a separate post with some initial munchkin ideas (because my main post was already long):
+>>
 >> * The mental powers take the longest per person, but with the right setup and entad combos (similar to what they use in the Temple of silence) you can pack in people around meditating on it continuously.
 >> * Mental powers also seem to be relatively rare in Aerb (they are rare in entads and only Contentment Passion Mages have access to similar power).
 >> * Likewise, on Earth, only the telepathic/mind-reading powers accomplish an end result that is completely outside of what you could achieve with mundane means.
 >> * Minor material manipulation and more some of the more precise telekinesis might synergize with the existing industry around the Athenaeum  of Sound and Silence that uses vibration magic.
 >> * The Athenaeum might offer a shorter program for those that attempt to only get one power that focus on the power with the most economic utility, and a longer program for those willing to roll the dice on multiple powers.
->>

-> **u/Freevoulous** [+3] *
+> **u/Freevoulous** [+3]  (a day later)
 >
 > **YOU ARE WHAT YOU EAT** superpower.
+>
 > Assume you exist in some kind of superhero universe (DC, Marvel, Worm etc).
+>
 > Your superpower: you permanently gain the powers and abilities of the creatures you eat.
+>
 > Rules:
+>
 > 1. You gain the strength, speed, endurance, and unique inborn abilities of the creatures you eat (this includes partial or full shapeshift into that creature if needed to use that ability.
 Size change is prohibited, but creature combinations are not).
 > 2. gained abilities and stats stack on your own, but do not scale up.
 (Example, if you eat a cow you gain the cow's strength atop of your own, but if you eat an ant, you are not as strong as a human sized ant, but get a miniscule gain in strength atop of your normal human stat )
 > 3. You must eat the whole creature, but does not have to be in one go. the power triggers only after you ate the whole thing though.
 (So, say, you can gain the strength of a cow only after many months of eating beef, and consuming the whole cow, hooves and horns included).